 Take a walk through the House of the Seven Gables

 Visiting Salem is already on this list, but I wanted to point you to this literary attraction in the town: the House of the Seven Gables.
-This is not only an incredible, historic old home, it’s also famous for its role in Nathaniel Hawthorne’s work of the same name.
+This is not only an incredible, historic old home, it’s also famous for its role in Nathaniel Hawthorne’s work of the same name, and certainly one of the must visit cool things to see in Massachusetts!

 Tour historic homes

 Speaking of historic mansions and houses, New England has them in spades.
-A few worth visiting in Massachusetts that we haven’t mentioned yet include Naumkeag in Stockbridge, The Mount (Edith Wharton’s home) in Lenox, and Gore Place in Waltham.
+A few nice places to visit in Massachusetts that we haven’t mentioned yet include Naumkeag in Stockbridge, The Mount (Edith Wharton’s home) in Lenox, and Gore Place in Waltham.

 Seek out magical small towns

 Massachusetts may be known for the big city of Boston, but its essential charm is found in its rural, small towns.
-Most of these are found in the western and central portions of the state, but really, you can’t travel anywhere in MA without stumbling across some of these charming spots.
+Most of these are found in the western and central portions of the state, but really, you can’t take many trips to Massachusetts without stumbling across some of these charming spots.

 Sip the delights of the Nashoba Winery